Configuring application fields

 This dashboard gives admins a quick view of all marketing or promotional activities currently available.

-2. Creating a New Promotional Offer
+2. Creating a New Promot Code

-To launch a new discount campaign:
+To add a new promo code:

 1. Click the Add New button.